 These behaviours that are linked to our negative core beliefs make absolute sense, however, not doing new things, or overachieving to the nth degree can start to impact our lives, our jobs, and our relationships with others.

 The good news is, low self-esteem is treatable, and therapies such as CBT can help you unlearn some of the unhelpful ways of thinking about yourself that you have picked up along the way, whilst also helping you to test some of your unhelpful thoughts or behaviours to see whether they are helping you build a healthy self-esteem, or whether they are actually keeping you stuck in a cycle of low self-esteem.
 Treatment can also help you tune into the qualities that you do have and place more of your attention on that as opposed to the negatives, which is likely to reinforce your low opinion of yourself.

 Try this top tip!
 Start to write down three things each day that you are proud of, or that went well, that you enjoyed doing, that showed something good about you, or that someone else commented on about you which made you feel good.
 Really focus on these three things and what they mean about you.
 Allow yourself to start believing these things instead of the critical things that you may typically focus on.
 How does this change how you feel about yourself?
 It may take time doing this, and it might feel strange initially, especially if you really are chronically hard on yourself.
 With time and frequent practise, you may hopefully notice a difference in your self-esteem as you think about yourself more compassionately.

 Low self-esteem is something I particularly enjoy working with and I thrive on seeing the changes people can make in their lives by trying to improve their sense of self-worth.
-If you think you may have low self-esteem and want to work through it using CBT, you can book in a FREE consultation with me, and we can discuss further.
+It may take some time & effort, but improving your self-esteem is entirely possible.